The Miley 2016 Paper

 The paper describes a compact fusion reactor combining three enabling technologies into one device: picosecond ultra-high-power laser pulses for plasma ignition, kilotesla-class magnetic confinement for energy trapping, and proton-boron-11 fuel for aneutronic output.

-George Miley is not a fringe figure.
+George Miley isn't a fringe figure.
 He joined the University of Illinois in 1961, founded the Fusion Studies Laboratory there, ran the journal Fusion Technology for 25 years, and has a list of authored or co-authored papers running into the hundreds.
 Inertial-electrostatic confinement (IEC), one of the three standard compact fusion geometries, was largely his invention.
 When Miley publishes a reactor paper, other people in the field read it.

 What Forbes noticed, ten years after publication, is that almost nobody outside fusion research did.